 If you feel I have added value to your life, you can show your appreciation by doing one of the following three things:

-2) Referring your friends and family to this website by clicking the Facebook, Twitter, Linkedin, Google +1, etc. social network sharing buttons located on the “Wibiya” tool bar at the bottom of this page, so they can start learning and improving their dating and relationship life, happiness, balance and overall success in every area of their lives too!
+Referring your friends and family to this website so they can start learning and improving their dating and relationship life, happiness, balance and overall success in every area of their lives too!

-3) Purchase a book, CD’s, home study course or phone coaching session for yourself or a friend by “clicking here“.
-Download the Amazon.com Kindle version of my book to your Kindle, Smartphone, Mac or PC for only $9.99 by “clicking here“.
-That way, you’ll always have it with you to reference when you need it most.
+Purchase a phone/Skype (audio only) coaching session for yourself or a friend by clicking here.
+Download the Amazon.com Kindle version of my book to your Kindle, Smartphone, Mac or PC for only $9.99 by clicking here.
+Get the iBook version for $9.99 from the iBookstore by clicking here.
+Get the Audio Book for FREE $0.00 with an Audible.com membership by clicking here or buy it for $19.95 at Amazon.com by clicking here.
+Get the iTunes Audio Book for $19.95 by clicking here.
+That way, you'll always have it with you to reference when you need it most.
 Thank you for reading this message!

 From my heart to yours,